 We are so lucky in Brisbane to have so many islands so close, and not just any islands, but stunning, adventure filled islands!

-After we were refueled and ready to explore, we walked back along the inland 4wd roads to where the barge dropped us off to the massive sand dunes.
+After we were refuelled and ready to explore, we walked back along the inland 4WD roads to where the barge dropped us off at the massive sand dunes.
 You know something is huge when it’s just as big as you remember from when you were a kid.
 Climbing the sand dune was a mission, but well worth it for the view.
-Also for the speedy ride down on the boggy board, which ended with us tumbling off near the end, sand covering every part of our bodies.
+Also for the speedy ride down on the boogie board, which ended with us tumbling off near the end, sand covering every part of our bodies.